 Selling, general and administrative.
 Selling, general and administrative increased by \$18.3 million to \$101.6 million in the nine months ended September 30, 2012.
 Salaries and employee benefits increased by \$5.6 million between periods, primarily due to higher average salaries and benefits per employee during the first nine months of 2013 compared to 2012, as we increased our sales force by 33 and hired more management level positions between periods to help support America's Natural Gas Highway and our continued business expansion.
 Also related to our expansion, we experienced a \$6.0 million increase in consulting, legal, accounting and professional, business insurance, rent and occupancy, and natural gas policy and promotion expenses between periods.
-Further contributing to the increase between periods was the effect of recording \$2.9 million of lower gains on the IMW contingent consideration in the nine months of 2013, we incurred moving expenses related to the move of our corporate of \$0.9 million in the nine months ended September 30, 2013.
-During the first nine months of 2013, we incurred moving expenses related to the move of our corporate office to Newport Beach, California and costs related to vacating the offices we leased in Seal Beach, California, which amounted to \$1.6 million.
+Further contributing to the increase between periods was the effect of recording \$2.9 million of lower gains on the IMW contingent consideration in the nine months ended September 30, 2013, we incurred moving expenses related to the move of our corporate office to Newport Beach, California and costs related to vacating the offices we leased in Seal Beach, California, which amounted to \$1.6 million.
 Our travel and entertainment expenses increased by \$1.3 million between periods, primarily due to the increased travel of our sales team to develop new customers in the heavy-duty trucking market.